 When one is young, one believes the world is made just for them.
-If they are lucky indeed, they will enjoy the benefits of being everyone’s centre of attention right from their parents to everyone else around them.
+If they are lucky indeed, they will enjoy being everyone’s centre of attention right from their parents to everyone else around them.
 But soon you discover that things change, you are dispensable and life is transient.
 This happens pretty soon; the first instance is when a sibling is born.
 This experience continues to occur as your school friend picks another BFF, and your special friend gives another person more attention.
 You realise life isn’t really a bed of roses.
 In the same way when you fall in love but it does not work out you have a breakup.
 When someone leaves you let them go.
 As the saying goes if they come back it’s good if they do not they never were yours.

 As an adult you have been blessed by a beautiful partner and life seems perfect.
-You build dreams centered around this person and life is a song and dance.
+You build dreams centred around this person and life is a song and dance.
 Suddenly that bliss is shattered like a china vase that dropped from the shelf overhead.
 You did not expect that.
-This person has found someone else and wants to leave you!
+This person has found someone else and wants to leave you.
 How can that be?
 It’s all wrong.
 Why?
 Why?
 Why?
 Your mind spins in disbelief.
-You don’t want to let them go!
+You don’t want to let them go.
 You can’t.
 You feel devastated that this has happened.
 And yet you must let them go.
 When someone leaves you for someone else it’s best to let them go.
 Here’s why.

 1. If he were meant to be, he would have stayed

 This is a thought that took a long time for me to accept.
 Life is a journey filled with many experiences.
 It is great that you enjoyed this chapter.
 It has come to its natural end.
 I must let him go, because if he were meant to be in my life he would have stayed willingly.

 It is as if he has reached his destination and must get off the train.
 You must now prepare to meet someone else who will surely come along.

 2. Holding on to a person who has chosen to break away is futile